henkejo/sssbpp/README.md

 }
 ```

-## Deployment to Netlify

-This project is configured for deployment to Netlify:

-1. Connect your repository to Netlify
-2. Set the build command: `pnpm build`
-3. Set the publish directory: `.next`
-4. The `netlify.toml` file is already configured with the Next.js plugin
-5. Add the `API_KEY` environment variable in Netlify's site settings under "Environment variables"

-Netlify will automatically detect the Next.js configuration and deploy accordingly.

 ## Ideas on further development
-- Building a frontend to browse and visualize the scraped data
 - Adding database storage for historical data
 - Setting up scheduled scraping via Netlify Functions or external cron services
+- Building a frontend to browse and visualize the scraped data
 - Building analytics and insights into queue point trends